DeforaOS/DaPortal/README.md

 Bug reports
 -----------

-DaPortal is using its own "project" module to track bug reports, feature requests and other improvements.
+DaPortal is using its own `project` module to track bug reports, feature requests and other improvements.
 It can be found here: http://www.defora.org/os/project/bug_list/12/DaPortal